ProteinGym/proteingym-benchmark/README.md

 ### Supervised

-You can benchmark for a group of supervised models:
+You can benchmark a group of supervised models:
 ```shell
 cd supervised && dvc repo
 ```

 ### Zero-shot

-You can benchmark for a group of zero-shot models:
+You can benchmark a group of zero-shot models:
 ```shell
 cd zero_shot && dvc repo
 ```

+## AWS

+There are two environments in which to run benchmark: one is the local environment, the other is the AWS environment.

+The difference of the AWS environment is that:
+* You need to upload the data and model TOML files and the actual data to S3.
+* You need to build and push your Docker image to ECR.
+* You need to use SageMaker training job to either train or score a model.

+> [!IMPORTANT]
+> In order to use the AWS environment, you need to set up your AWS profile, following the below steps:
+> 1. Execute `aws configure sso`.
+> 2. Fill in the required fields, especially: "Default client Region" is "us-east-1", "Profile name" is "iff_dev".
+> 3. Update `dvc.yaml` in each game for the first variable at the top: "account_id" to the correct account name.
+You can find it by executing `cat ~/.aws/config`.

 ## Generate dummy data